 What's so GREAT about cornbread is its versatility.

-But first, let's talk about how we make this awesome jalapeno cornbread, shall we?
+But first, let's talk about how to make jalapeno cornbread, shall we?

 Jalapeno Cornbread Ingredients